 - 1. Licensed Graduate Professional Counselor (LGPC) - a.
-A Licensed Graduate Professional Counselor may practice graduate professional counseling for two years under the supervision of an approved supervisor while fulfilling the 2-years post graduate supervised clinical experience required for the LCPC. - b.
+A Licensed Graduate Professional Counselor may practice graduate professional counseling for two years under the supervision of an approved supervisor while fulfilling the 2-years post-graduate supervised clinical experience required for the LCPC. - b.
 Requirements - i.
-A master's degree in professional counseling or related field and additional course work totaling 60 semester hours, including course work in specified areas (these areas are required in FSU's M. S. Counseling Psychology curriculum). - ii.
-Pass the National Counseling Exam (NCE) - iii.
-Three professional references who can attest to your counseling skills, professional standards of practice, and supervised clinical work. - iv.
-Pass The Maryland Law Test - 2.
-Licensed Clinical Professional Counselor (LCPC) - a.
-Requirements - i.
-All of the LGPC Requirements - ii.
-Years of Experience: 3 years of experience; a minimum of 2 of those 3 years must be post-masters experience. - iii.
-Clinical Hours: 3000 hours of supervised experience; a minimum of 2000 of those 30000 must be post master's (up to 1000 of the 3000 hours may come from master's level practicum or internship).
-A minimum of 1500 of the 3000 hours must be face-to-face client contact hours (direct session time with clients physically present). - iv.
-Supervision: Minimum of 100 hours post-masters, at least 50 of which must be individual supervision. - v.
-Pass the State Law Test
+A master's degree in professional counseling or related field and additional course work totaling 60 semester hours, including course work in specified areas (these areas are required in FSU's M.S.
+Counseling Psychology curriculum) - ii.
+Pass the NCE - iii.
+Three professional references who can attest to your counseling skills, professional standards of practice, and supervised clinical work - iv.
+Pass The Maryland Law Test